-- · The Company reviewed the components of the products provided by its suppliers to determine if such products contained conflict minerals. - The Company conducted a supply chain survey with suppliers to obtain country of origin information for the necessary conflict minerals in the Company's products using the Responsible Minerals Initiative ("RMI") Conflict Minerals Reporting Template ("CMRT"). - · The Company reviewed the completed CMRT surveys for compliance with the Company's internal policy. - The Company compared the smelters and refiners identified by the CMRT surveys against the list of facilities that have received a "conflict free" designation from the Responsible Minerals Assurance Process ("RMAP"). - · The Company assessed whether the smelters and refiners had carried out all elements of reasonable due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.
+- · The Company reviewed the components of the products provided by its suppliers to determine if such products contained conflict minerals. - The Company conducted a supply chain survey with suppliers to obtain country of origin information, which was provided by suppliers on an aggregate basis in certain cases, for the necessary conflict minerals in the Company's products using the Responsible Minerals Initiative ("RMI") Conflict Minerals Reporting Template ("CMRT"). - · The Company reviewed the completed CMRT surveys for compliance with the Company's internal policy. - The Company compared the smelters and refiners identified by the CMRT surveys against the list of facilities that have received a "conflict free" designation from the Responsible Minerals Assurance Process ("RMAP"). - The Company assessed whether the smelters and refiners had carried out all elements of reasonable due diligence for responsible supply chains of minerals from conflict-affected and high-risk areas.